 Glucosamine sulphate - there is evidence suggesting that glucosamine sulphate relieves the pain of arthritis.
 To assist with easing the symptoms of arthritis, it is advised to incorporate 1500mgs into your daily routine.
 It should but noted that whilst glucosamine sulphate has been proven to help relieve the symptoms of arthritis, glucosamine hydrochloride has no proven benefits.
-For this reason, it is important that you use the right kind.
+For this reason, you must use the right kind.

 Fish Oils - Fish oils are proven to help reduce inflammation, which could be beneficial to those suffering from arthritis.

 Topical Remedies - Many mentholated rubs and creams said to help with pain and inflammation, offer no benefit when used to treat arthritis.
-However, there are some specific topical ointments which can help, such as prescription Voltaren or Pennsaid.
+However, some specific topical ointments can help, such as prescription Voltaren or Pennsaid.
 These can ease osteoarthritis pain in certain areas of the body.

 Electricity - TENS treatment can be used successfully to ease pain and swelling in arthritic joints.
 This process involves placing electrodes around the affected area and sending electromagnetic pulses through the skin.
 These treatments are said to ease joint stiffness and relieve pain short term.

 Chondroitin - Initially, this supplement was thought to be effective when used with glucosamine, but recent studies have shown it is not beneficial in relieving arthritic pain.
 However, although it doesn't help the symptoms, chondroitin sulphate can aid in slowing the progression of arthritis.

 The most effective natural remedy for arthritis is an active, healthy lifestyle and many steps can be taken daily to minimise arthritic symptoms and allow for a good quality of living, including: